-Innovative Medicines for Tuberculosis (iM4TB) Foundation announces Nobel Prize Winner Françoise Barré-Sinoussi as Patron
+iM4TB Foundation announces Nobel laureate Françoise Barré-Sinoussi as Patron

 French virologist Professor Barré-Sinoussi has worked at the Institut Pasteur in Paris since 1971 and co-discovered the human immunodeficiency virus (HIV), the causative agent of AIDS in 1983.
-On 6 October 2008, she and Professor Luc Montagnier were awarded the Nobel Prize in Medicine or Physiology for their discovery.
+In 2008, she and Professor Luc Montagnier were awarded the Nobel Prize in Medicine or Physiology for their discovery.
 Amongst her other distinctions, Prof. Barré-Sinoussi is a Grand Officer of the French Legion of Honour.
-She received an Honorary doctorate from EPFL on 14 October 2014.
+She received an Honorary doctorate from EPFL in 2014.

 Nobel laureate Barré-Sinoussi‘s support is particularly welcome as those with an HIV infection are 30 times more likely to develop TB than the rest of the population.”